joannawliu/joannawliu.github.io/_pages/about.md

 ## About me

 Agile and versatile data practitioner with technical experience in tech, policy + advocacy, and academia.
-Skilled at implementing data transformations and building models that empower stakeholders to conduct impactful analyses.
-Enjoy experimenting with new technologies to streamline workflows, collaborating with cross-functional teams, bridging technical + non-technical stakeholders, and writing clean code.
+Skilled at implementing data models that empower stakeholders to conduct impactful analyses.
+Enjoy experimenting with new technologies to streamline workflows, bridging technical + non-technical teams, and writing clean code.

 🎓 Harvard Stats Bachelor’s + NYU Poli Sci Master’s + continuous learning always